 (a) the creation of Turkish Cypriot enclaves in 1964 following inter-communal conflicts (due to which the tragedy of missing persons began) and the withdrawal of the TC community from government, together with the further division of the walled city of Nicosia in two sectors

-(b) the division of the whole island into a northern and southern section in 1974, following the coup d’etat organized by the military government in Greece (with the help of willing Greek-Cypriots) and the armed invasion of Turkey to secure its own hold on the island and the Turkish-Cypriot community
+(b) the division of the whole island into a northern and southern section in 1974, following the coup d’etat organized by the military government in Greece (with the help of willing Greek-Cypriots) and the armed invasion of Turkey to secure its own hold on the island and on the Turkish-Cypriot community

-Situated in the eastern-most corner of the Mediterranean and in the crossroads of 3 continents, Cyprus has experienced several conquerors that left their mark on the customs, the language, the appearance, the DNA, the architecture, the economy and the governing structures of the island.
-The experience of being subservient for so many centuries and the nationalistic attachment that grew after 1830 to Greece and after 1925 to Turkey as “mother lands” (the first being the origin of the Mycenean settlers that Hellenized the then-residents of the island in the Copper Era after 1400BC; the second being the origin of the Ottomans who ruled the island between 1571-1878, the year they unwillingly passed it over to the British Empire) has led to the Cypriots having a confused national identity… and the reason the visitor to the island will see incredible amounts of Greek and Turkish flags flying almost everywhere.
+Situated in the eastern-most corner of the Mediterranean and in the crossroads of 3 continents, Cyprus has experienced several conquerors that left their mark on the customs, the language, the appearance, the genetic code, the architecture, the economy and the governing structures of the island.
+The experience of being subservient for so many centuries and the nationalistic attachment that grew after 1830 to Greece and after 1925 to Turkey as “mother lands” (the first being the origin of the Mycenean settlers that Hellenized the then-residents of the island in the Copper Era after 1400BC; the second being the origin of the Ottomans who ruled the island between 1571-1878, the year they unwillingly passed it over to the British Empire) has led to the Cypriots having a very confused national identity… and the reason any visitor to the island will see incredible amounts of Greek and Turkish flags flying almost everywhere.